Quantitative concatenation for polynomial box norms: Introduction

 Let us compare the directions in \eqref{E: single dim directions} with the directions in \eqref{E: examplealgebraicdirections}.
 The polynomial directions in \eqref{E: single dim directions}, as examined by Peluse and Prendiville, are all multiples of the same principal direction in $\Z$.
 The polynomial directions in \eqref{E: multi dim progressions}, by contrast, are linear combinations of the two principal directions $\be_2-\be_1, \be_2$ that come from the leading coefficients of the polynomials in \eqref{E: 2-dim prog} and their pairwise differences.
 Thus the problem of quantitative concatenation of box norms gains a layer of difficulty when one passes from the $1$-dimensional setting of Peluse and Prendiville to the multidimensional setting.

-The goal of this paper is to prove a new quantitative concatenation result that is robust enough to handle the averages of polynomial box norms output by the PET argument for multidimensional polynomial progressions.
-This results in the following box-norm-control for general multidimensional polynomial progressions.
+The goal of this paper is to prove a new quantitative concatenation result that is robust enough to handle the averages of polynomial box norms output by the PET argument for multidimensional polynomial progressions. {The second author~\cite{Kuc23} recently obtained a similar result in the finite-field setting and used it to give bounds for subsets of $\F_p^D$ avoiding (multidimensional) polynomial progressions.
+Our work can be understood as an extension of his methods to the integer setting, which presents substantial new difficulties coming from the poor equidistribution behavior of polynomials over the integers.} The main output of our work is the following box-norm-control for general multidimensional polynomial progressions.
+See \eqref{E: box norm} below for our definition of box norms.